orbitdb-archive/welcome/README.md

 ## License

 This repository is only for documents.
-All of these are licensed under the [CC-BY-SA 3.0](https://ipfs.io/ipfs/QmVreNvKsQmQZ83T86cWSjPu2vR3yZHGPm5jnxFuunEB9u) license © 2016 Protocol Labs Inc. Any code is under a [MIT](LICENSE) © 2016 Protocol Labs Inc.
+All of these are licensed under the [CC-BY-SA 3.0](LICENSE) license © 2016-2018 Protocol Labs Inc., Haja Networks Oy.
+Any code is under a [MIT](LICENSE) © 2016-2018 Protocol Labs Inc., Haja Networks Oy.